gchang12/devjava-content/app/pages/learn/01_tutorial/01_your-first-java-app/03_building-with-eclipse.md

 <a id="refactoring">&nbsp;</a>
 ## Refactoring

 When working on Java applications, it is often necessary to change existing code in various ways while preserving functionality.
-Eclipse supports developers doing that by providing various refactoring options.
-An example of that is renaming class, methods or fields.
-This can be done by clicking on a class, method or variable name, right-clicking and selecting `Refactor` > `Rename`.
+Eclipse supports developers in this task by providing various refactoring options.
+One refactoring operation is that of renaming a class, or some methods or fields.
+This operation can be completed by clicking on a class, method or variable name, right-clicking on it, and selecting `Refactor` > `Rename`.

 [![Rename context menu](/assets/images/eclipse/context_rename.png)](/assets/images/eclipse/context_rename.png)